mattdmem/DoCM-API/README.md

 # A Python Wrapper for DoCM API

-The DOCM provides a REST API for accessing common mutation is cancer:
+The Database of Curated Mutations from WashU (DOCM) provides a REST API for accessing common mutation is cancer:

 http://docm.genome.wustl.edu/api